carolinabranquinho/carolinabranquinho/README.md

 ### Hi there 👋

 My name is Carolina, I'm from Brazil (🇧🇷).
-I started my journey in software development at the beginning of this year! :octocat:
+I started my journey in software development at the beginning of 2020! :octocat:

 Would you like to find me?